SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 = Advanced Schema Controls & Tools =
 * **Intelligent Schema Scanner:** Scans your site for existing structured data from your theme or other plugins, helping you prevent dangerous conflicts and duplicates before you enable schema.
+* **Knowledge Graph Control:** A dedicated interface to manage your brand's digital identity.
+Define your Founder, Founding Date, Contact Info, and professional Credentials to improve E-E-A-T signals.
 * **Include Images and Videos:** A built-in tool automatically finds all images and embedded YouTube videos in your content and adds them to the schema, boosting their appearance in search results.
 * **FAQ and How-To Detection:** Enable a smart scanner to detect patterns in your content for FAQ and How-To sections on your website and incorporate this useful format into the schema.
 * **Modern Output:** All structured data is generated in the modern JSON-LD format preferred by search engines, following the guidelines set by [Schema.org](https://schema.org/).